Simultaneous Khintchine theorem on manifolds in positive characteristics: convergence case: Introduction

 \section{Introduction}

 Diophantine approximation is a central topic in number theory, which deals with the effective density of rational numbers within real numbers and its higher-dimensional analogue.
 The Khintchine-Groshev theorem is a foundational result in metric Diophantine approximation.
-Let $\psi:(0,\infty) \rightarrow (0,1)$ be a \emph{approximating function}, i.e., a non-increasing function such that $\psi(x)\rightarrow 0$ as $x \rightarrow \infty.$ For a fixed $\boldsymbol{\theta}\in \mathbb R^n$ with $n \in \mathbb N$, the following set is an object of interest for a long time
+Let $\psi:(0,\infty) \longrightarrow (0,1)$ be a \emph{approximating function}, i.e., $\psi(x)\rightarrow 0$ as $x \rightarrow \infty$.
+For a fixed $\boldsymbol{\theta}\in \mathbb R^n$ with $n \in \mathbb N$, the following set has been an object of interest for a long time

 where $\|\cdot\|$ denotes the sup norm and `i.m' reads as `infinitely many'.
 The points $\y$ lying in $\mathcal{S}_{n}^{\boldsymbol{\theta}}(\psi)$ are usually referred to as \emph{$(\psi,\boldsymbol{\theta})$-approximable}.
-The case $\boldsymbol{\theta} = \mathbf{0}$ is called \emph{homogeneous setting}, and the points of $\mathcal{S}_{n}^{\mathbf{0}}(\psi)$ are called \emph{$\psi$-approximable}.
+The case $\boldsymbol{\theta} = \mathbf{0}$ is called \emph{the homogeneous setting}, and the points of $\mathcal{S}_{n}^{\mathbf{0}}(\psi)$ are referred \emph{to as $\psi$-approximable}.
 The form of approximation described above concerns how well one can approximate points of $\mathbb{R}^n$ by rational points, and it is commonly referred to as the \emph{simultaneous form} of approximation.
-In contrast, there is another widely studied type of approximation, where one asks how close a point in $\mathbb{R}^n$ is to a rational hyperplane; this is known as the \emph{dual form} of approximation.
+In contrast, another widely studied type of approximation asks how close a point in $\mathbb{R}^n$ is to a rational hyperplane; this is known as the \emph{dual form} of approximation.
 To begin with, we recall the inhomogeneous version of classical Khintchine's theorem (see \cite{Khinchine,Groshev} and \cite[\S 1.1]{AllenRamirez}).

 \begin{theorem}[The Inhomogeneous Khintchine theorem] Given any approximating function $\psi$ and $\boldsymbol{\theta} \in \mathbb R^n$